-4.10 Course Specification
+4.9 Course Specification

 At the beginning of the delivery of each course unit, students are provided with a Course Specification which includes, objectives, intended learning outcomes, the content of theory and practical components, and assessment/evaluation procedures.
-Students are advised to be familiar with the course specification and strictly follow the guidelines given in relation to learning and teaching of each module.
+Students are advised to be familiar with the course specification and strictly follow the guidelines given in relation to the learning and teaching of each module.

-4.11 Student Feedback System
+4.10 Student Feedback System

-The University targeted to offer the best possible environment and learning experience to encourage students to perform to their full potential.
+The faculty targeted to offer the best possible environment and learning experience to encourage students to perform to their full potential.

-Therefore, student feedback is a part of the University's self-assessment, curriculum development and enhancement of teaching.
+Therefore, student feedback is a part of the faculty's self-assessment, curriculum development and enhancement of teaching.

-Teacher evaluation, course module evaluation and students' satisfactory survey are the 3 feedback forums available for students at the end of each semester.
-All students are requested to fill the online forums that are available at LMS during last 5 weeks of each semester.
-Students are most welcome if they provide verbal comments in their feedback for the improvements and changes they anticipate in L&T of the faculty in future.
+Teacher evaluation, course module evaluation and students' satisfactory survey are the 3 feedback forms available for students towards the end of each semester.
+All students are requested to fill the online forms that are available at LMS during last 5 weeks of each semester and faculty believes that students are responsible in providing a respective feedback for improvement of the Teaching and Learning process of the courses offered by the faculty.
+Students are most welcome if they provide verbal comments in their feedback at the Student Staff Liaisons committee or any suitable forum for the improvements and changes they anticipate in the learning and teaching of the faculty in the future.

-Faculty may withhold continuous evaluation marks of respective courses of students those who do not provide feedback in each semester.
+Faculty might withhold continuous evaluation marks of respective courses of students who do not provide feedback in each semester.